GrokSurf's San Diego

 Personal computer security news

-Posted by George J. Janczyn on September 29, 2009
+Posted by George J Janczyn on September 29, 2009

 For my family I have several layers of security for our PCs, one of which is McAfee’s Total Protection software.
 Our one-year policy, which costs $49 for a three-PC license, will expire in a few months and I wanted to do a little checking around before renewing for another year, although I have been satisfied with McAfee’s product and online support thus far.